-In the decade since Aliyev succeeded his father, Azerbaijan has enjoyed a boom that raised living standards and has courted Western countries drawn by its strategic location and oil and gas reserves which it exports to European consumers.
+In a decade since Aliyev succeeded his father, Azerbaijan has been through a boom that has raised living standards and has courted Western states drawn by its strategic location and status as a producer and transporter of oil and gas.

-But Aliyev, 51, has faced criticism at home and abroad over the government's treatment of dissenters in the nation of 9 million people, where protests are quickly quashed.
+But Aliyev, 51, has faced criticism at home and abroad over the government's treatment of dissenters in the nation of 9 million, where protests are quashed quickly.

 Aliyev, who could conceivably rule for life after backing a referendum that abolished term limits in 2009, hopes to increase Azerbaijan's regional clout in a new five-year term and gain control over a breakaway territory held by ethnic Armenians.

 The number of protests has increased, sparked in part by young people using social media like Twitter and Facebook.
-Some in the predominantly Muslim nation with secular rule have taken inspiration from the Arab uprisings.
+Some in the predominantly Muslim nation with secular rule have taken inspiration from the Arab Spring revolts.